ChapelR/custom-macros-for-sugarcube-2/readme.md

   * 'keydown': fires immediately when a key is pressed.
   * 'mouseup': fires when a mouse button is pressed and released.
   * 'mousedown': fires when a mouse button is pressed.
-* selector: a valid jQuery/CSS selector.  with some events (such as keypresses), this checks for focus; with others it checks for the target element of the event (such as mouseclicks).  if no selector is provided, the event is bound to the document element.
+* selector: a valid jQuery/CSS selector.  with some events (such as key presses), this checks for focus; with others it checks for the target element of the event (such as mouse clicks).  if no selector is provided, the event is bound to the document element.
 * keycode: an integer.  allows you to determine which key or mouse button triggered the event and react accordingly.  you can find keycodes [here](http://keycode.info/).

 **Explanation**:
 This macro set can be used to add more interaction to your game; things like keyboard hotkeys, controls, clickable non-link elements, and more.
 Once registered, events are essentially permanent (though they can be removed via JavaScript and suppressed via code logic); therefore, the best place to create events is your StoryInit special passage.
-Note that the element the even is tied to does not need to be rendered in order to attach a listener to it.
+Note that the element the event is tied to does not need to be rendered (or currently on the page or in the passage) in order to attach an event to it.

 **Examples**:
 ```